 No

 The Snake Indian Mountain trail is accessible from sunrise to sunset daily.
-However, given the 12h30 duration and Hard difficulty rating, plan your hike during longer daylight hours (late spring through early fall) to ensure you have sufficient time to complete the trail safely before sunset.
-Always verify current trail conditions and weather forecasts with the park before your visit.
+However, given the 12h30 duration and Hard difficulty rating, plan your hike during longer daylight hours (late spring through early fall) to ensure you can complete the trail safely before sunset.
+Check current weather and trail conditions with Alberta Parks before your visit.

 Didn't find your answer?